The Eddie Byers Fund

-In its first two years, the Eddie Byers Fund has supported refugees and asylum seekers gain employment, enter education and access essential services and feel a part of their communities in the UK.
+In its first three years, the Eddie Byers Fund has supported refugees and asylum seekers gain employment, enter education and access essential services and feel a part of their communities in the UK.
 It has also funded teacher training in Tanzania to help young pupils attend high school, which is taught in English, and English teaching in Palestine.

 Eddie believed that education transforms people's lives and wanted English UK to more directly provide learning opportunities to those are disadvantaged.
 We are proud to create a lasting legacy in his name.

 The fund is entirely created by donations and we have been overwhelmed by your kind words and generosity.
 We welcome donations at any time but also take on fundraising challenges such as the national and Yorkshire three peak hiking challenges.

 Join English UK and adventurous ELT industry friends to walk (or run) the Isle of Wight's spectacular coastal path in just two days in aid of the Eddie Byers Fund.

 Registration must be made at least six weeks before the start of the challenge.
 We encourage you to register as soon as possible to give yourself plenty of time for fundraising and training.

 Full challenge: 106km in two days

 Commit to raising a minimum of £299 per person for the Eddie Byers Fund or £199 for the half challenge and pay only half the registration fee of £99 for the full challenge.
 Camping midway can be included for a small cost.

 For full details, please contact email@example.com